Sep 01, 2023

 - Generic TLD (gTLD).
 This category includes most of the popular extensions, including .com, .org, .net.

 - Country Code TLD (ccTLD).
-As the name suggests, this TLD indicates a country, a territory, or a geographical area. ccTLD consists of two letters based on the international country codes, such as .uk, .in, and .sg.
+As the name suggests, this TLD indicates a country, a territory, or a geographical area. ccTLD consists of two letters based on the international country codes, such as .mx, .in, or .at.

 - Sponsored TLD (sTLD).
 This type of extension is sponsored and used for specific organizations.
 For example, Tralliance Registry Management Company, LLC sponsors .travel, and DotAsia Organization Ltd. sponsors .asia.